codingconcepts/setcfg/README.md

 - 1.2.3.128/25
 ```

-You can set ad-hoc fields to override any fields in the parts file:
+You can set ad-hoc fields to override any fields in the env file:
 ```
-$ setcfg -i input.yaml -p parts.yaml -p region=eu-west-2
+$ setcfg -i input.yaml -e dev.yaml -f region=eu-west-2

 brokers:
 - broker: